 Practice experiences are not like the clinical experiences you completed to obtain your degree as a registered nurse.
 Practice experiences do not involve hands-on patient care.
 They are designed to provide you with the opportunity to apply the concepts and knowledge you learn in the nursing courses.

 See Nursing Practice Experience Guide for more information.

-Practicum experiences are imbedded in the BSN courses.
-They will range from interviewing or shadowing someone in the desired role to teaching a section of discussion questions in an online course.
-Online simulation experiences will be incorporated into the practica experiences.
+Practice experiences are imbedded in the BSN courses.
+They will range from interviewing or shadowing someone in the desired role to online simulations such as a community assessment or “windshield” survey.
+Online simulation experiences will be incorporated into the practice experiences.